Mike Ford Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.
+- The pitching staff for the Twins has a collective 9.6 K/9, the second-best in the league.

-- The right-hander last appeared on Saturday, July 8 against the Baltimore Orioles, when he threw six innings, allowing one earned run while giving up four hits.
+- The right-hander last pitched on Saturday against the Oakland Athletics, when he tossed three innings, allowing three earned runs while giving up four hits.

-- In 14 games this season, the 28-year-old has amassed an ERA of 2.61, with 8.6 strikeouts per nine innings.
-Opponents are batting .207 against him.
+- In eight games this season, the 35-year-old has amassed an ERA of 5.50, with 10.3 strikeouts per nine innings.
+Opponents are batting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.